ploomber/contributing/maintainer.md

 ## Continuous deployment

 We use an automated process to tag and deploy new versions to PyPI using GitHub Actions and `pkgmt`.
-This process is triggered on the master branch using the special commit message `[release]`, after a successfull CI.
+This process is triggered on the master branch using the special keyword `[release]` (must be at the beginning of the commit message), after a successfull CI.

 We can choose any of these options to release a new version: